Computational-Cognitive-Musicology-Lab/sungdrum/Representations.md

 ## **liedtext

 > The `**liedtext` interpretation is closely modeled on the classic `**silbe` and `**text` representations, but using `*silbe` and `*wort` as tandem interpretations to distinguish syllabic and word-level representations respectively.
-> Still, to keep everything in one place, I fully define them both here, without reference to the older interpretations.
+> Still, to keep everything in one place, I fully define it here, without reference to the older interpretations.

 The `**liedtext` represents the lyrics---the words of the music, understood as abstract lexical categories.
-This means that `**liedtext` does not represent pronounciation.
+This means that `**liedtext` does not represent pronunciation.
 Rather, the appropriate canonical, "dictionary" spelling of all words should be used---this makes it easier to aggregate and compare words across pieces and corpora.
 This also includes contractions, which should be written in full form: `don't` = `do_not`.
-(This avoids confusion with possessive markers, for example in a word like `somebody's`---`somebody_is` versus `somebody's` (possesive).)
+(This avoids confusion with possessive markers, for example in a word like `somebody's`---`somebody_is` versus `somebody's` (possessive).)

-> If you wish to indicated dialectical pronounciations that are not "standard"---for example, `runnin' with the devil`---you can provide a
+> If you wish to indicated dialectical pronunciations that are not "standard"---for example, `runnin' with the devil`---you can provide a
-> sprach interpretation like `*Seng-US-southern` or, better yet, indicate pronunciation explicitely in an `**ipa` spine.
+> sprach interpretation like `*Seng-US-southern` or, better yet, indicate pronunciation explicitly in an `**ipa` spine.
 > Writing "`runnin'`" should only be valid `**liedtext` if you are doing `*verbatim` copying of a score/text.

 ----